ProvableHQ/leo/documentation/guides/devnet.md

 The `<SNARKOS>` is the path to an installed binary of [**snarkOS**](https://github.com/ProvableHQ/snarkOS), the decentralized operating system that forms the backbone of the Aleo network.

-If you don't have snarkOS installed, you can pass the `--install` flag and the CLI will automatically download, compile, and store the binary at the path specified by `<SNARKOS>`.
+If snarkOS is not installed, pass `--install`.
+The CLI downloads, compiles, and stores the binary at the `<SNARKOS>` path.

 ```bash
 leo devnet --snarkos <SNARKOS> --snarkos-features test_network --install